servo-php/fluidxml/documents/Getting-Started.md

 >
 > // The advantage comes when multiple nodes have the same attributes.
 >
-> // A bunch of egg's all with the same price.
+> // A bunch of eggs all with the same price.
 > $food->appendChild([ ['egg'],
 >                      ['egg'],
 >                      ['egg'] ], ['price' => '0.25']);